pnwairfire/bluesky-web/API.md

 ## POST /api/v1/run/dispersion/

-Like the met-dependent API described above, this API takes emissions data and runs bluesky through dispersion and visualization.
+Like the met-dependent API described above, this API takes emissions and plumerise data and runs bluesky through dispersion and visualization.
 This API, however, is to be used for dispersion models not requiring met data (e.g. vsmoke, which currently is the only such model supported).